jeremenichelli/personal-site/posts/2016-01-11-you-might-not-need-a-task-runner.md

 }
 ```

-Of course, you will need to install <a href="https://eslint.org/" target="_blank">eslint</a> or the linting utility you prefer.
+Of course, you will need to install [eslint](//eslint.org/) or the linting utility you prefer.
 You might also have noticed that a **lint** script was created and I'm calling it in development and production build pre scripts, so if I make some change on the **eslint** command both are affected.

 You can do the same with the **post** prefix and add task that should run after a specific script.

 ### Watch

-To avoid running the same script over and over again we can install a <a href="https://www.npmjs.com/package/onchange" target="_blank">package</a> to watch our files.
+To avoid running the same script over and over again we can use the [onchange package](//www.npmjs.com/package/onchange) to watch our files.

 ```json
 "scripts": {